anttijuu/books-cpp/README.md

 When implementing the threaded solution, I happened to stop by to read the documentation at [cppreference.com](https://en.cppreference.com/w/cpp/container/map) says:

-> "std::map is a sorted associative container that contains key-value pairs with unique keys.
-Keys are sorted by using the comparison function Compare."
+> "std::map is a sorted associative container that contains key-value pairs with unique keys. **Keys are sorted** by using the comparison function Compare."

-Note the part "...keys are sorted...".
-When adding the unique words to the map, the dictionary is sorted after each add. **That takes time**.
+Note the part "...keys are sorted..." (emphasis mine).
+When adding the unique words to the map, the dictionary is sorted after each word is added to the dictionary. **That takes time**.
 Since we are not even interested about the words being in order, this is unnecessary.
 Can we avoid this?
+Does this have a significant impact on the time performance?

 Fortunately, there is a dictionary in `std` that does not sort.
 Let's test how `std::unordered_map` performs against `std::map`.
-More information on unordered map in [cppreference.com](https://en.cppreference.com/w/cpp/container/unordered_map).
+More information on unordered map at [cppreference.com](https://en.cppreference.com/w/cpp/container/unordered_map).

 The code already contains both maps, the other one commented out.
 Try out both versions to verify, commenting the other.
 My tests with both maps gave the following results: